Abhishek8394/RetroScii/README.md

 ## Usage

-If you are on windows, run the following command to set the encoding of the terminal, the preferred setting is "latin-1" (because 128 chars weren't enough)
+If you are on windows **and** want to use `latin-1` encodings, run the following command to set the encoding of the terminal otherwise just headover to the main script.

      chcp 1252